 Know what’s as big as a whale?
 The Chrysler in The B52s hit song Love Shack.
 Know what else?
 A shark.
 Terrified?
 Don’t be.
 Despite a mouth measuring 1.5 metres and furnished with 350 rows of teeth, the whale shark is totally harmless to humans.

 When and where to spot them: Whale sharks migrate through the warm waters off the Western Australia coastline – especially around Ningaloo Reef and Kalbarri – between April and June.

 Weird fact: mother dingoes often eat their babies’ droppings (apparently it’s a hydrating snack that helps them produce milk).
 Some other oddities of the dingo are that they howl instead of bark and that many dingo couplings stay partners for life.
-Dingoes are protected in national parks, World Heritage areas, Indigenous reserves and the ACT, but are considered a pest almost everywhere else.
+Dingoes are protected in national parks, World Heritage areas, reserves and the ACT, but are considered a pest almost everywhere else.

 Where to spot them: Dingoes exist in every Australian state and territory other than Tasmania.
 They’re more commonly found in the hotter, drier regions and a sizeable population lives on Fraser Island.
 When to spot them: Dingoes are both diurnal and nocturnal, so you’re just as likely to come across one during the day as the night.

 Australia’s saltwater crocodiles are aggressive, enormous (some have grown up to seven metres long), and will eat just about anything.
 Freshwater crocs are much smaller, usually growing to around two metres in length.
 They feed on fish, frogs and birds, and, unlike the saltwater croc, won’t have a go at humans (though they may bite if provoked).
 Confusingly, freshwater and saltwater crocodiles both live in fresh- and saltwater.